Exclusive: North Korea tells China of preparations for fresh nuclear test - source

 The Pentagon also weighed in, calling North Korea's missile and nuclear programs "a threat to U.S. national security and to international peace and security."

-"The United States remains vigilant in the face of North Korean provocations and steadfast in our defense commitments to allies in the region," said Pentagon spokeswoman Major Catherine Wilkinson.
+"The United States remains vigilant in the face of North Korean provocations and steadfast in our defence commitments to allies in the region," said Pentagon spokeswoman Major Catherine Wilkinson.

 Initial estimates of this week's test from South Korea's military put its yield at the equivalent of 6-7 kilotons, although a final assessment of yield and what material was used in the explosion may be weeks away.